KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Examples/AllExamples/Example-England-Practitioner-Nurse.page.md

-### An example to illustrate the practitioner who is a nurse.
+### An example to illustrate the practitioner who is a nurse

 <div class="tab">
  <button class="tablinks active" onclick="openTab(event, 'Table View')">Table View</button>